 Three Trails requires that all parents/guardians fill out a camper medical form to have on file.
 These forms help our medical staff know your camper’s medical history in the event they are sick.
 These forms are confidential.

 Medications are distributed at breakfast, lunch, activities, dinner, and bedtime.
 All medications are turned into camp staff and MUST include the prescription for the specified camper.
 Over-the-counter medications approved by parents/guardians are given at the discretion of the camp medical staff and is provided by camp at no additional cost.

-The over-the-counter medications that are available for distribution when needs at camp.
-Please make us aware of any restrictions you child has to over the counter medications.
+We have over-the-counter medications that are available for distribution when needed at camp.
+Please make us aware of any restrictions you child has to over-the-counter medications.

 Three Trails Camp is served by 911 emergency services.
 Parents will be notified any time a camper requires more than basic first aid treatment.
 Your signature on the health form gives emergency services permission to treat your child if you cannot be reached in advance and gives Three Trails Camp permission to provide the over-the-counter medications.

-Three Trails camp understand s that campers will have food allergies.
+Three Trails Camp understands that campers will have food allergies.
 In most cases we are able to provide an alternative food to ensure a positive dining experience during their time at camp.
 We are not a gluten free kitchen.
 Please be sure to note any food allergies on the medical form.
-Campers are able to provide a alternate meal option when needed.
+Campers are able to provide an alternate meal option themselves when needed.

 Safe From Harm Policy

 View the standard guidelines The Salvation Army employs to take care of children, youth and vulnerable adults.

 All adult staff 18 and over go through background and reference checks.